 - Larger chunks + fewer workers = potential worker idle time

---chunk-size L --concurrency 16and sweep from there
+--chunk-size L --concurrency 16, then sweep in both directions

 5. Test from the Right Location